Designations Congruent with Things: Chapter 26

 He will rephrase.

-You would prefer to spend as little time as possible at this social engagement, therefore insisting upon punctuality serves no purpose, Hermann articulates to himself, managing to reclaim his inner monologue.
+You would prefer to spend as little time as possible at this social engagement, therefore insisting upon punctuality serves no purpose, Hermann articulates to himself, reclaiming his inner monologue.

-Given last weekend’s extremely unpleasant fall-out post simultaneous identity confusion, he has spent the intervening seven days working diligently to prevent a repeat occurrence.
-Thus far, he has been successful, primarily due to the extreme aversion he has managed to associate with Newton’s thought patterns in the wake of last week’s inter and intrapersonal trauma.
+Given last weekend’s unpleasant fallout post simultaneous identity confusion, he’s spent the intervening seven days working diligently to prevent a repeat occurrence.
+Thus far, he has been successful, primarily due to the extreme aversion he’s managed to associate with Newton’s thought patterns in the wake of last week’s interpersonal and intrapersonal trauma.

 “You’re wearing that?”
-Hermann asks, hoping for a verbal negation despite all evidence to the contrary.
+Hermann hopes for a verbal negation despite all evidence to the contrary.

-Newton arranges his eyebrows in a way that seems to convey good-natured contempt for Hermann’s aesthetic assessment of his absurdly pretentious outfit, which consists of a black neohipster jacket with much too much superfluous detailing; a blazingly white dress shirt; a pointlessly narrow tie that seems to subvert the entire message that a tie generally sends; inappropriately tight black jeans; and purposeless fingerless gloves.
-The man has yet to don the boots that he purchased a decade and a half ago and has been reincarnating ever since, courtesy of 3D printing.
+Newton arranges his eyebrows in a way that conveys good-natured contempt for Hermann’s aesthetic assessment of his absurdly pretentious outfit, which consists of a black neohipster jacket with much too much superfluous detailing; a blazingly white dress shirt; a pointlessly narrow tie that subverts the entire message a tie generally sends; inappropriately tight black jeans; and purposeless fingerless gloves.
+The man has yet to don the boots he purchased a decade and a half ago and has been reincarnating ever since, courtesy of 3D printing.

-“Well I can’t exactly wear a sweater, dude, everyone’s confusing preferences aside.
-We can’t dress alike, okay.
+“Well, I can’t exactly wear a sweater, dude, everyone’s confusing preferences aside.
+We can’t dress alike, okay?
 Not in public.
-Ideally not in private either, but especially not at an awkward science—party.
+Ideally not in private either, but especially not at a science party.
 Gathering.
 Thing.
 Awkwardness-fest.
-What is this even.
+What is this even?
 Tell me there will be alcohol.
-I cannot talk to mathematicians without alcohol.
-With physicists it’s hit or miss, but mathematicians.
-No. Okay, that’s a lie; I can, I just prefer to not do it.
-This is a rule that I made, for myself, years ago, when I was fourteen and got drunk for the first time ever at a Keystone meeting in Zurich during the poster session because the bartenders were neither carding nor thinking critically.
-Never mix yourself, by which I mean myself, with one hundred percent scientists and zero percent alcohol.
-Really, it’s more of a rule for poster sessions.
-Science and alcohol, they just mesh, dude.”
-He interlaces his fingers and then pulls his hands apart, palms open, as if he’s displaying a monopoly on rational thought that only he can see.
+I can’t talk to mathematicians without alcohol.
+With physicists it’s hit or miss, but mathematicians?
+No. Okay, that’s a lie; I can, I just prefer not to.
+This is a rule I made, for myself, years ago, when I was fourteen and got drunk for the first time ever at a Keystone meeting in Zurich during the poster session because the bartenders were neither carding nor thinking critically.
+Never mix yourself with one hundred percent scientists and zero percent alcohol.
+It’s more of a rule for poster sessions.
+Science and alcohol—they just mesh, dude.”
+Newton interlaces his fingers, then pulls his hands apart, palms open, as if displaying a monopoly on rational thought only he can see.

-Hermann can recall the meeting to which the man is alluding; can still recall being treated like an unaccompanied minor by every cellular biologist he encountered; can remember wishing to be taller with a useless, childish passion; can remember finally persuading his way into acquiring himself some alcohol; can remember possessing enough pre-frontal cortex development to drink at a rate that minimized the risk of poisoning his own nervous system; can remember loathing the taste of the stuff; can remember making an effort to feel rebellious and powerful in his rebellion in the context of nominally illicit wine, because wine was in no way rock staresque or even rockstarish; he had simply been looking for a way to present himself in a way that was incrementally less childish.
-Hermann can recall all of that, but what he cannot remember, what he cannot quite sort out, was whether his first drink had been an empirical, lonely, and semi-responsible glass of wine in Zurich at a Keystone meeting or whether it had been later, at seventeen, alone and outside and in the cold, under the crisp spread of Bavarian stars.
+Hermann can recall the meeting to which the man is alluding; can still recall being treated like an unaccompanied minor by every cellular biologist he encountered; can remember wishing to be taller with a useless, childish passion; can remember finally persuading his way into acquiring himself some alcohol; can remember possessing enough prefrontal cortex development to drink at a rate that minimized the risk of poisoning his own nervous system; can remember loathing the taste of the stuff; can remember making an effort to feel rebellious and powerful in his rebellion in the context of nominally illicit wine, because wine was in no way rockstaresque or even rockstarish; he’d simply been looking to present himself in a manner incrementally less childish.
+Hermann can recall all of that, but what he can’t remember, what he can’t quite sort out, was whether his first drink had been an empirical, lonely, and semi-responsible glass of wine in Zurich at a Keystone meeting or whether it had been later, at seventeen, alone and outside and in the cold, under the crisp spread of Bavarian stars.

-“There is no need to remind me of your ivory-tower centered exploits, Newton, I assure you I am all too familiar with literally all of them,” Hermann says, struggling with a confusing streak of melancholic fondness for an admixed set of memories that all feel like his own.
+“There’s no need to remind me of your ivory-tower exploits, Newton, I assure you I’m all too familiar with all of them.”
+Hermann struggles with a confusing streak of melancholic fondness for an admixed set of memories that all feel like his own.

-Hermann looks at him and raises his eyebrows fractionally.
-“And you wonder why it is that people find you irritating,” he says.
+Hermann lifts his brows.
+“And you wonder why it is that people find you irritating.”

-“The central mystery of my life,” Newton replies, flashing Hermann a brief grin before dropping into a crouch to lace up his boots with a reassuring dexterity evident in the pull and cross of laces.
-“You’re looking atypically and aridly erudite tonight if you’ll permit the observation.
+“The central mystery of my life.”
+Newton flashes a grin before dropping into a crouch to lace up his boots with reassuring dexterity in the pull and cross of laces.
+“You’re looking atypically and aridly erudite, if you’ll permit the observation.
 I feel like the wall-leaning vibe you’ve borrowed from me and garnished with personal disdain is really working for you on pretty much every level.
 Now all you need is better hair and a trendier blazer and you’ll be able to see the Venn diagram labeled ‘Stylish Panache’ bisected by the line of the distant, metaphorical horizon.”

-“Your metaphor is neither pertinent nor poetic,” Hermann says, resolutely not picturing a stylized circle, setting like a two-dimensional sun, half obscured behind the line separating not-sea from not-sky.
+“Your metaphor is neither pertinent nor poetic.”
+Hermann resolutely does not picture a stylized circle, setting like a two-dimensional sun, half obscured behind a line separating not-sea from not-sky at the edge of an imagined world.

-“The thing that I can’t figure out,” Newton says, shifting his stance to switch from left boot to right boot, “is whether you were always this ridiculously transparent or whether this is a recent thing.
-Literally no amount of non-metaphorical metaphor insulting will conceal the fact that you made me your plus one for your awkward evening of math.”
+“The thing that I can’t figure out,” Newton says, switching from left to right boot, “is whether you were always this transparent or whether this is a recent thing.
+No amount of non-metaphorical metaphor insulting will conceal the fact you made me your plus one for your awkward evening of math.”

-“Yes, about that,” Hermann says, shifting his weight away from the wall and looking at down at Newton in faint apprehension.
-It is far, far past time that he informs Newton just how exactly it is that the Mathematics Department conceptualizes their relationship.
+“Yes, about that.”
+Hermann shifts his weight away from the wall and looks down at Newton with faint apprehension.
+It is far, far past time he informs the man of how the UC Berkeley Mathematics Department conceptualizes their relationship.
 Nevertheless, even standing on the threshold of leaving their apartment to encounter his colleagues in force, Hermann can’t quite bring himself to—

-e to the x, dy, dx, e to the x, dx,” Newton says, obliterating Hermann’s forming train of thought with MIT’s calculus cheer.
-“Cosine, secant, tangent, sine, three point one four one five nine,”
+e to the x, dy, dx, e to the x, dx!”
+Newton obliterates Hermann’s train of thought with MIT’s calculus cheer.
+“Cosine, secant, tangent, sine, three point one four one five nine—”

 “Will you—” Hermann begins.

 “Square root, cube root, log base e, cheers for math at MIT!”
-Newton finishes, theatrically rocketing to his feet.
+Newton theatrically rockets to his feet.
 “Tell me there will be Caltech people there.
 At this party.
 Get together.
 Painful academic ritual.
 Tell me there will be, dude, just—”

-“Please contain yourself,” Hermann says, feeling somewhat edgy because, in point of fact, there is a sizable Caltech contingent within the UC Berkeley Mathematics Department.
-“You have instigated enough needless academic disputes for a lifetime.”
+“Please contain yourself.”
+Hermann finds himself a bit edgy because, in point of fact, there is a sizable Caltech contingent within the UC Berkeley Mathematics Department.
+“You’ve instigated enough needless academic disputes for a lifetime.”

 “We are on the West Coast,” Hermann says.
-“We have, in fact, affiliated with—” he breaks off with a loss of verbal momentum, realizing he quite agrees with Newton’s premise and is only making an argument in deference to a truculent historical tradition.
+“We have, in fact, affiliated with—” he breaks off with a loss of verbal momentum, realizing he quite agrees with Newton’s premise and is only making an argument in deference to their historical tradition of truculence.

 Newton looks at him in concern-tinged expectation of an unrevealed negative outcome, which is, truth be told, the second-most difficult Geiszlerian expression to encounter head-on while maintaining facial neutrality.

 “Never mind,” Hermann replies.
-“You are, in fact, quite correct.
-He waves off the lights with his right hand before opening the door and stepping into the hallway, away from his colleague’s expression of anxious concern that seems to elicit nothing but pure attachment from extremely confused parts of Hermann’s brain.
+“You are, in fact, quite correct.”
+He waves off the lights then steps into the hallway, away from his colleague’s expression of anxious concern that elicits nothing but attachment from confused parts of Hermann’s brain.

 “Excuse me, but I’m what?”
-Newton asks, following him into the hall, and checking to be sure the door locks behind them in submission to a habit that hadn’t formerly been his.
+Newton follows him into the hall.
+He pauses to check the door lock in unthinking appropriation of a habit that hadn’t formerly been his.

-“Nice sweater,” Newton says, eyeing Hermann’s blue cardigan skeptically.
-“How are my wardrobe choices ‘disingenuous’?
-I have a rock band.”
+“Nice sweater.”
+Newton eyes Hermann’s blue cardigan skeptically.
+“How are my wardrobe choices ‘disingenuous?’
+I have a band.”

-“You had a band that overly romanticized hydrocarbons, Newton,” Hermann says.
+“You had a band that overly romanticized hydrocarbons, Newton.”

-“Wear a blazer,” Hermann replies, before he loses the threatening argument.
+“Wear a blazer,” Hermann counters, before he loses the threatening argument.
 “Content yourself with—”

-“Look,” Newton says, with the air of a man convinced he’s about to gain the conversational upper hand, “I realize that your super-secret fashion aesthetic most closely correlates with the romantic-yet-conservative-Time-Lord-vibe that the sixteenth doctor was rocking in the third Doctor Who reboot, but I just.
+“Look,” Newton says, with the air of a man convinced he’s about to gain the conversational upper hand, “I realize your super-secret fashion aesthetic most closely correlates with the romantic-yet-conservative-Time-Lord-vibe the sixteenth doctor was rocking in the Doctor Who reboot, but I just.
 Can’t.
 Humor you.
 Not in this.
 Sweaters are one thing.
 Thigh-length, double-breasted, satin-lined, retrofuturistic, bastardized, forest-green pea coats are a bridge too far, man.
-Even I can’t pull that kind of thing off.”
+Even I can’t pull that off.”

-“Touché,” Hermann replies in dignified defeat, hitting the appropriate button with his cane.
+“Touché,” Hermann replies in dignified defeat.
+He hits the appropriate button with his cane.

 They descend into a subterranean parking garage that smells damp and ominously maritime, as though radioactive seawater threatens somewhere beneath the lead-lined concrete that shields their feet.
 As they walk across damp dust with intermittent scraping sounds, Hermann feels as though he might be able to peel back the concrete and the lead to which it’s affixed in a cracking rind, using claws that he occasionally forgets are not his own.
 That never were.